 Large boards with 7, 9, 11 or more directors are generally unwieldy and unjustified unless the association is very large.
 Small to moderately-sized associations usually have 5 directors, and very small associations usually have 3.
-Associations with too many directors on a board will sometimes amend their bylaws to reduce the number to 7 or 5 directors.
+Associations with too many directors will sometimes amend their bylaws to reduce the number to 7 or 5 directors.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.